sukgautamgit/DPCS-SimultaneousTx-Rx-BLE-Demo/README.md

 You will observe:

-- Node-2 re-enables scanning
+- Node-2 re-enables primary channel scanning
 - Sync gets re-established
-- Fresh data propagation resumes
+- Fresh data propagation resumes and now Node-3 no longer receives stale packets
 - Sync loss counter increments

 This process can be repeated multiple times.